leouieda/2020-07-01-kiel/content.md

 ---

-Something about the spread sheet bug.
+Something about the spreadsheet bug.

 A bit about the recent covid C code.

-Invest is quality from the start.

-Much easier to start with good practices than to implement them later.
+But also positive sides.
+Good software gets used.
+Used software generates citations and collaborations.

 ---